-- 7.1.1.1 To work in cooperation with the Region and the Province to develop a sustainable transportation system that is accessible to users of all ages and abilities and: - a) effectively and safely accommodates the demand for person trips within and beyond Markham and increases travel choices, with particular emphasis on pedestrians, cyclists and transit riders; and - b) supports an efficient, safe and integrated road and rail network for goods movement and service delivery; and - c) supports energy efficient means of travel for both people and goods. - 7.1.1.2 To strengthen the coordination of land use planning, transportation planning and urban design to: - a) focus development growth in new mixed-use neighbourhoods and intensification areas in the form of transit-supportive development at higher densities that are being well served by transit; - b) increase the opportunities for people to make shorter trips and more trips by foot, bicycle or transit; - c) create an integrated transportation system that supports urban growth by improving network connectivity, including the timely completion of missing mid-block links along major collector roads, and by providing convenient inter-modal transfer points to widen the range of travel choices: and - d) emphasize the placemaking role of transportation facilities by making people, rather than vehicles, the focus of street activity.
+- 7.1.1.1 To work in cooperation with the Region and the Province to develop a sustainable, barrier-free transportation system that: - a) effectively and safely accommodates the demand for person trips within and beyond Markham and increases mobility options for all users, with particular emphasis on pedestrians, cyclists and transit riders; and - b) supports an efficient, safe and integrated road and rail network for goods movement and service delivery. - To strengthen the coordination of land use planning, transportation planning and urban design to: - a) focus development growth in new mixed-use neighbourhoods and intensification areas in the form of transit-supportive development at higher densities that are being well served by transit; - b) increase the opportunities for people to make shorter trips and more trips by transit, bicycle or by foot; - c) create an integrated transportation system that supports urban growth by improving network connectivity, including the timely completion of missing mid-block links along major collector roads, and by providing convenient inter-modal transfer points to widen the range of travel choices; and - d) emphasize the placemaking role of transportation facilities by making people, rather than vehicles, the focus of street activity. - 7.1.1.3 To work in collaboration with the Region to plan and design Markham's streets and the Region's arterial roads shown on Map 10 Road Network to better balance the needs of all road users including pedestrians, cyclists, transit and motorists, and the integration of land uses.

-As well as being thoroughfares, urban streets are to be regarded as places recognizing that great streets make great communities.
+As well as being thoroughfares, urban streets are to be regarded as places, recognizing that great streets make great communities.